WhitakerLab/Onboarding/README.md

 * Join the Alan Turing [slack channel](https://alan-turing-institute.slack.com) by asking [Charlotte](reception@turing.ac.uk) to send you an invite.
 * Create a folder with your name in the [WhitakerLabProjectManagement](https://github.com/WhitakerLab/WhitakerLabProjectManagement) repository.
 We're going to record our weekly meetings there and use that directory to keep track of how everything is going :smile:.
+  * Make a new file called `Weekly-meetings.md` in a folder with your name, eg: `Kirstie/Weekly-meetings.md`.

 ## Blogging exercises